ember-cli/ember-try/README.md

 ### TODO
 - [ ] Add tests
 - [ ] Add a blueprint for the config
-- [ ] Add 'force' option to commands to proceed even if bower.json is dirty
 - [ ] Look into `SilentError` as seen on other `ember-cli` addons to see if its preferable to `throw new Error` for preconditions.